wavim/hilbert-sort/README.md

 > The orientation of $n$-d Hilbert Curve is based off the Gray Code sequence $G\_n$, interpreting the bits as mentioned above, generalized.
 > This is intuitive as the Gray Code is a permutation of the Bit Code, which contains every vertex of $U\_n$, and only one bit (axis) is flipped (shifted) between successive Gray Code bits.

-This allows us to divide an arbitrary number of points into quadrants and sort the quadrants instead, after which we concatenate the results in $\mathbb{H}_1$ order, recursively.
+This allows us to divide an arbitrary number of points into quadrants and sort the quadrants instead, after which we concatenate the results in $\mathbb{H\_2}(1)$ order, recursively.

-Before sorting the quadrants, they must be rotated or flipped to scaled & offsetted $\mathbb{H}_1$, as the recursive algorithm devides the square according to it.
+Before sorting the quadrants, they must be rotated or flipped and offsetted to fit
+$\mathbb{H\_2}(1)$, as the recursive algorithm devides the square according to it.

-The recursion base will be when there are only 1 vector or none left, or if all vectors are identical.
+The recursion base will be when there are only 1 or none vector left, or if all vectors are identical.
 The input vectors will be returned.

-The recursion step will fit the vectors to a hypercube with scale $2^k$, run recursion, and return de-fitted result vectors.
+The recursion step will offset and scale the vectors to fit a hypercube, run recursion, and return de-fitted result vectors.

+The $U\_3$ case is essentially the same.

 ### Demo
 I included an interactive [Demo Page](assets/demo.html) which could be downloaded directly and opened in a browser (no additional assets have to be downloaded).
 It contains demos of:

-- 2-D points sorting - connects set / random 2d points according to the sorted sequence.
+- 2-D points sorting - connects set / random 2-D points according to the sorted sequence.
 > The result from sorting random points will roughly estimate a hilbert curve.

 - Colors (sRGB) sorting - sorting sRGB colors, using $(R, G, B)$ as the color vector, with a pre/post-sort comparison.
 > The result would be more gradient-like (overall) than the raw version.
-> HSL might give better results (?), you could experiment with it freely, through minor changes to the demo.html script source code.
+> HSL might give better results (?), you could experiment with it freely, through minor changes to the _assets/demo.html_ script source code.

 ### Notes

-The time complexity of the algorithms is estimated to be $O(n)$ where n is the number of vectors in the hypercube (complexity analysed w.r.t. number of function calls).
-This, however, ignores constant factors and overhead of recursion function calls.
+The time complexity of the algorithms is estimated to be $O(n)$ where n is the number of vectors in the hypercube (complexity analysed w.r.t. number of total function calls).
+This, however, ignores constant factors and the overhead of recursion function calls.

 Space complexity of the algorithms is expected to be high, as recursion is heavily used.

-Overall performance should be pretty good as a toy, but since $n$ scales with $(s + 1)^n$, where $s$ is side length of hypercube and $n$ is hypercube's dimension, this might get extremely computational and memory demanding as $s$ scales.
+Overall performance should be pretty good, as a toy.
+But since $n$ scales with $(s + 1)^n$, where $s$ is side length of hypercube and $n$ is hypercube's dimension, this might get extremely computational and memory demanding as $s$ scales.

 Due to the heavy use of recursion, asynchronous operations are used to spread computational load.

 ### Misc

-Generalization to even higher dimensions is possible, but I only implemented $\mathbb{R}^2$ and $\mathbb{R}^3$ algorithms here, in JS (I know, I know, it's slow, but whatever).
+Generalization to higher dimensions is possible but much more complicated, I only implemented the $\mathbb{H\_2}$ and $\mathbb{H\_3}$ algorithms here, in JS (I know, I know, it's slow, but whatever).

-Non-recursive implementation in C and generalization to all dimensions could be found at [Non-recursive Hilbert Curve on GitHub](https://github.com/adishavit/hilbert/tree/master). -->